ni/nimi-python/docs/nidmm/functions.rst

 .. py:method:: send_software_trigger()

     Sends a command to trigger the DMM.
-Call this function if you have configured either the :py:data:`nidmm.Session.trigger_source` or
+Call this method if you have configured either the :py:data:`nidmm.Session.trigger_source` or
-    :py:data:`nidmm.Session.sample_trigger` attributes.
+    :py:data:`nidmm.Session.sample_trigger` properties.
 If the
     :py:data:`nidmm.Session.trigger_source` and/or :py:data:`nidmm.Session.sample_trigger`
-    attributes are set to :py:data:`~nidmm.NIDMM_VAL_EXTERNAL` or :py:data:`~nidmm.NIDMM_VAL_TTL` *n*, you can use this function to override the trigger source that you configured and trigger the device.
+    properties are set to :py:data:`~nidmm.NIDMM_VAL_EXTERNAL` or :py:data:`~nidmm.NIDMM_VAL_TTL`\ *n*, you can use this method to override the trigger source that you configured and trigger the device.
 The NI 4050 and NI 4060 are not supported.